alexgorbatchev/jquery-textext/README.md

 piece of functionality is separated from the main core and can act individually and together with other plugins.

-Modular design allows you easily turn a standard HTML text input into a wide range of modern, taylored to your needs data inputs without bloating your source code and slowing down your site with the code that you aren't using.
+TextExt's modular design allows you easily turn a standard HTML text input into a wide range of modern, taylored to your needs data inputs without bloating your source code and slowing down your site with the code that you aren't using.